aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 15. Stop playing the game and monitor how your Kinesis Firehose stream is performing.
 Go to the **AWS Management Console**, click **Kinesis** and find your **Kinesis Firehose delivery stream**.

 16. Click into your stream to see details about it and select the **Monitoring** tab.
 You can see Amazon CloudWatch metrics, similar to the ones shown below.
 These metrics show the amount of incoming records, the amount of records successfully delivered to S3, and more.
-Data might not be immediately visible on these graph due to the buffer interval of your stream.
+Data might not be immediately visible on these graphs due to the buffer interval of your stream.
 If you do not see data immediately, wait a few minutes and refresh.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/kinesis7.png" /></p>